-- Year of Birth: 1976 - BA, History & American Studies University of California at Santa Cruz, 1999 - Chartered Financial Analyst - Mr. Bernhardt joined Invesco in 2019 when the firm combined with OppenheirmerFunds and is currently serving as the Head of Managed Accounts for the Invesco Fixed Income team.
-Prior to joining Invesco, Mr. Bernhardt served as a Portfolio Manager for NW Corporate Credit Union, a trader for Wells Fargo Securities as well as constructed high-net-worth fixed income portfolios for Wells Fargo's Private Client Services Group.
+- Year of Birth: 1976 - BA, History & American Studies University of California at Santa Cruz, 1999 - Chartered Financial Analyst - Mr. Bernhardt joined Invesco in 2019 when the firm combined with OppenheirmerFunds and is currently serving as the Head of SMAs for the Invesco Fixed Income team.